 2. Seven Magic Mountains

-The art installation consists of seven colorful mountains formed by 33 rocks located at a strategic and balanced point of the city: between the artificial and the natural.
+Since 2016, the Las Vegas desert has been filled with color thanks to the work of Swiss artist Ugo Rondinone.
+The art installation consists of seven colorful mountains formed by 33 rocks, located at a strategic and balanced point in the city, between the artificial and the natural.

 It's an excellent destination full of color, perfect for finding peace, connecting with nature, and taking amazing pictures.
+Admission to this play is free, so you don't have to worry about reservations or paying for tickets.

 However, there is no public transportation to take you to the site.
 Therefore, although you won't spend any money when you visit, you will have to pay for transportation, unless you have rented a car.

-The cost of an Uber from The Strip to Seven Magic Mountains can range from $25 to $45, and if you count round trip, multiply that by two.
+The cost of an Uber from The Strip to Seven Magic Mountains can range from $25 to $45, and if you count round-trip, multiply that by two.

 3. Bellagio Hotel